Priestley-Centre/COVID19_emissions/README.md

 # COVID19_emissions
 Mobility  -based estimates of emission change from COVID19 for 2020 and projections forward

-Updated with latest mobility data to 15 June 2020
+Updated with latest mobility data to 5 July 2020

 These data are
 National emissions: are daily national emissions for 10 species